diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us006/01.requirements-engineering/Readme.md

 >	The vehicle as the following attributes: Plate number, Brand, Model, Type, Tare, Gross weight, Current Kms, Registration Date, Acquisition Date and Service Frequency (in Kms).

+**From the client clarifications:**

+> **Question:** When a vehicle is registered, are there specific requirements for accepting the brand?
+For example, does the system need to check if the brand is on a predetermined list?
+Does this also apply to the model or any other characteristics?
+>
+> **Answer:** No; one can consider a list os brands and a list of models previsously inserted in the system, no need to go through validations.
+>
+> **Question:** For the application to work does the FM need to fill all the attributes of the vehicle?
+>
+> **Answer:** Yes

 ### 1.3.
 Acceptance Criteria